nuxt-modules/google-adsense/README.md

 ## Caveats:
 - **Note:** AdSense limits you to a maximum of three (3) ads per page.
-- **Caution:** Reloading of ads aritrarily (with minimal page content changes) may result in the suspension of your AdSense account.
-Refer to AdSense for full terms of use.
+- **Caution:** Reloading of ads arbitrarily (with minimal page content changes) may result in the suspension of your AdSense account. _Refer to AdSense for full terms of use._
 - Google needs to crawl each page where ads appear.
 Ensure your site SSR renders any page where ads apepar.
 Ads on un-crawlable pages will not be shown.
+- When placing ads on pages that require authentication, set `page-url` on the `<adsbygoogle />` component to the URL of a page on your site that is publicly accessible, which would have similar/relevant content.

 ## Background